samarium-lang/Samarium/docs/11functions.md

 ## Varargs

-A function can accept multiple arguments by adding `...` after the last parameter's name.
+A function can accept a variable number of arguments by adding `...` after the last parameter's name.
 Packed arguments will be passed into the function as an array.

 <p align="left">
     <img src="images/30defaultarguments.png" style="transform: scale(0.6)">